 At every election, there are people who forget to vote or who turn up but have failed to register to vote in time.
 Here in Wirral, every vote counts.
 Last year, in Pensby & Thingwall, Labour won by just 23 votes - out of 10,432 people who could have voted.

-The next elections are for the election of local councillors on Thursday 2nd May 2019, from 7am until 10pm.
+The next elections are for the election of local councillors in May 2020, from 7am until 10pm.

 - Registering to vote has never been easier.
 Click here and answer a few questions online - it takes around five minutes.

 - Voting by post is a great way to make sure you never miss an election because of work, holidays, family commitments or even just because of the weather on the day.
 Click here for some guidance notes and the application form to apply for a postal vote.

 - Appointing a proxy is another way to make sure your vote counts.
 Instead of you filling in a ballot paper, you appoint someone to vote on your behalf.
 Click here for a form to register someone as your proxy (you'll need their permission first).

 If you want to speak to anyone first, the Town Hall's Elections Unit can help - call 0151 691 8046 or email email@example.com